mazzastar/DataSymbioteToDo/README.md

 ## Usage

 - Data Symbiote was designed to be easy and intuitive for the end user.

+- With extra parameters associated with a task, this data can be used to change the way we display tasks.

 - After signing up, users can add new tasks with fields such as deadline, importance, difficulty, category and description.